History of Cuba: Improving foreign relations

 In July 2012, Cuba received its first American goods shipment in over 50 years, following the partial relaxation of the U.S. embargo to permit humanitarian shipments.
 In October 2012, Cuba announced the abolition of its much-disliked exit permit system, allowing its citizens more freedom to travel abroad.
 In February 2013, after his reelection as president, Raúl Castro stated that he would retire from government in 2018 as part of a broader leadership transition.
 In July 2013, Cuba became embroiled in a diplomatic scandal after Chong Chon Gang, a North Korean ship illegally carrying Cuban weapons, was impounded by Panama.

-Cuba and Venezuela maintained their alliance after Hugo Chávez's death in March 2013, but the severe economic strife suffered by Venezuela in the mid-2010s lessened its ability to support Cuba, and may ultimately have contributed to the thawing of Cuban-American relations.
-In December 2014, after a highly publicized exchange of political prisoners between the United States and Cuba, U.S. President Barack Obama announced plans to re-establish diplomatic relations with Cuba after over five decades of severance.
-He stated that the U.S. government intended to establish an embassy in Havana and improve economic ties with the country.
+The severe economic strife suffered by Venezuela in the mid-2010s lessened its ability to support Cuba, and may ultimately have contributed to the thawing of Cuban-American relations.
+In December 2014, after a highly publicized exchange of political prisoners between the United States and Cuba, U.S. President Barack Obama announced plans to re-establish diplomatic relations, establish an embassy in Havana and improve economic ties.
 Obama's proposal received both strong criticism and praise from different elements of the Cuban American community.
-In April 2015, the U.S. government announced that Cuba would be removed from its list of state sponsors of terrorism, on which it had been included since 1982.
+In April 2015, the U.S. government announced that Cuba would be removed from its list of state sponsors of terrorism.
 The U.S. embassy in Havana was formally reopened in August 2015.
-In 2017, staffing levels at the embassy were reduced following unexplained health incidents that may have been the result of an attack by foreign agents.
+In 2017, staffing levels at the embassy were reduced following unexplained health incidents.

 Economic reforms

 As of 2015, Cuba remains one of the few officially socialist states in the world.
 Though it remains diplomatically isolated and afflicted by economic inefficiency, major currency reforms were begun in the 2010s, and efforts to free up domestic private enterprise are now underway.
 Living standards in the country have improved significantly since the turmoil of the Special Period, with GDP per capita in terms of purchasing power parity rising from less than US$2,000 in 1999 to nearly $10,000 in 2010.
 Tourism has furthermore become a significant source of prosperity for Cuba.

 Despite the reforms, Cuba remains afflicted by chronic shortages of food and medicines.
 The electrical and water services are still unreliable.
-In July 2021, the largest protests since the Maleconazo uprising of 1994 erupted over these problems and the government's response to the COVID-19 pandemic.
+In July 2021, protests erupted over these problems and the government's response to the COVID-19 pandemic, but primarily because of the historical government oppression, profound lack of opportunities, and repression of personal liberties.